 Private mortgage insurance is always required for any loan with less than a 20% down payment, regardless of the specific loan program.
 The good news and benefit of the USDA loan is that its PMI rate is one of the lowest of any loan program and doesn’t change for the life of the loan.
 Currently, the USDA loan’s PMI annual fee is 0.35 percent, based on the loan’s remaining principal balance.

 USDA offers flexible credit underwriting requirements for low to moderate income borrowers.
 Your credit score will determine if you’re eligible for any loan.
-USDA considers financing based on the financial situation for the homebuyer.
+Before offering 100% mortgage financing, USDA considers financing based on the financial situation for the homebuyer.
 The loan also allows some borrowers with blemished or limited credit histories to qualify for home financing.
 Lenders may accept “alternate” tradelines, such as rent, utilities, cell phone bills, etc. to represent a payment history if the borrower’s credit history is too short.

 As with FHA and VA loans, USDA loans also require an upfront premium, which is 1 percent of the loan amount.
 The USDA allows borrowers to roll this fee into their financing and close on the loan without putting any money down.